 - Assemble your own "Fruit Head Guy," a funny little fruit sculpture that doubles as a tasty appetizer.

 - Make an edible bird/animal feeder with birdseed or plain popped popcorn and leave it in the branches of a tree.

-- Prepare a Tu Bishvat seder and invite friends to join you.
+- Prepare a Tu BiShvat seder.
 For an additional connection to Israel, adults can use special Israeli wines that correspond to the different cups used at the seder.

-- Learn about honoring the trees and tikkun olam (repair of the world) videos from Shalom Sesame and resources from Reform Jewish educators.
+- Learn about honoring the trees and with videos from Shalom Sesame and resources from Reform Jewish educators.